AterDev/ater.docs/en/ater.web/Quick Start.md

 ### Updating the entity

-`manager`provides a`GetCurrent` method to get the current (`可写数据库上下文`) entity.
+`Manager` provides a `GetCurrentAsync` method to get the current (`writable dbcontext`) entity.

 In the controller, the entity will be obtained first.
 If it does not exist, it will directly return to`404`.

 The entity update method passes two parameters, one for the entity itself and one for the submitted`DTO` object.
-The entity itself is obtained by using`GetCurrent` method in the controller, and can be passed directly as a parameter.
+The entity itself is obtained by using`GetCurrentAsync` method in the controller, and can be passed directly as a parameter.

 Code example: